amkhrjee/wp/readme.md

 ### How to get `wp`

 Checkout the Releases page and download the binary from the latest release for your machine.
-Currently only linux builds are available.
+Only 64-bit binaries for Windows and Linux systems are available for now.
+Feel free to build from source for your architecture with `cargo build --release`.

 ## Future goals